-While his defensive ability was criticised in 2015-16, the addition of N’Golo Kante helped ease the pressure on Fabregas.
+While his defensive ability was criticised in 2015-16, the arrival of holding N’Golo Kante helped to ease the pressure on Fabregas.

 New manager Antonio Conte helped to rekindle the midfielder’s best form alongside Kante and Nemanja Matic despite using Cesc sparingly in the opening half of the season.

 Fabregas had to wait until 3 December to make his first Premier League start, when he orchestrated a 3-1 win at title rivals Manchester City.

 He went on to make 13 starts and 16 substitute appearances in Chelsea’s title-winning campaign.
 He contributed five goals and 12 assists.